daljitj/bytebitefusion/content/home/Cajun Sushi (A fusion of Louisiana Cajun and Japanese cuisine).md

 ![Image alt](/cajun_sushi_(a_fusion_of_louisiana_cajun_and_japanese_cuisine).png '300px')

 Ingredients:

--2 cups sushi rice
+- 2 cups sushi rice
--2 1/2 cups water
+- 2 1/2 cups water
--1/2 cup rice vinegar
+- 1/2 cup rice vinegar
--2 tablespoons sugar
+- 2 tablespoons sugar
--1 tablespoon salt
+- 1 tablespoon salt
--10 sheets seaweed (nori)
+- 10 sheets seaweed (nori)
--1 cup cooked crawfish tails
+- 1 cup cooked crawfish tails
--1 cup alligator meat, cooked and chopped
+- 1 cup alligator meat, cooked and chopped
--1 whole avocado, sliced thin
+- 1 whole avocado, sliced thin
--1 cucumber, deseeded and julienned
+- 1 cucumber, deseeded and julienned
--2 tablespoons Cajun seasoning
+- 2 tablespoons Cajun seasoning
--Ebi (shrimp) for topping
+- Ebi (shrimp) for topping
 - Spicy mayonnaise for serving
 - Soy sauce for serving

 Instructions:

 1. Rinse the sushi rice under cold water until the water runs clear.
 Then cook it in a rice cooker with the 2 1/2 cups of water.
 2. While rice is being cooked, in a small saucepan, combine rice vinegar, sugar and salt.
 Heat over medium until sugar and salt dissolves.
 Set it aside to cool.
 3. When the rice is finished cooking, move it to a wooden or glass bowl (avoid metal) and slowly add in the cooled vinegar mixture while stirring the rice gently.
 This is sushi rice.